newrelic-experimental/nr1-innovation-cicd/InjestAssets/JiraToInsights/README.md

    The URL for the Webhook should be of the following form.

    https://your.server.com:PORT/insights/[RPMID]/key/[INSIGHTSINSERTKEY]
-3. Additional information can be found in [New Relic-Jira Integration](/New Relic-Jira Integration.pdf)
+3. Additional information can be found in [NewRelic-JiraIntegration](New Relic-Jira Integration.pdf)

 <object data="./New Relic-Jira Integration.pdf" type="application/pdf" width="700px" height="700px">
     <embed src="/New Relic-Jira Integration.pdf">